teunbrand/ggarrow/README.md

 <img src="man/figures/README-arrow_chain-1.png" width="80%" style="display: block; margin: auto;" />

+## Dependency statement

+The {ggarrow} package largely takes on the same dependencies as {ggplot2} to keep it on the lightweight side.
+However, this package wouldn’t work at all without the {polyclip} dependency, which is the only one outside {ggplot2}’s imports.

 ## Related work

 Of course, the {grid} package, on which {ggplot2} is build upon, offers